mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 > **What's the page class name?**
 >
 > That's another use of the NativeScript Theme plugin.
-The `page` class is a convenient class name that makes you app pages look uniform with very little effort.
+The `page` class is a convenient class name that makes your app pages look uniform with very little effort.
 To learn more, check out the [documentation](https://docs.nativescript.org/ui/theme#page).

 #### Adding a Mission Patch

 With the foundation set, let's start adding various UI components.

 Add an image inside the stack layout.
-You've added an images throughout the workshop, and this image is like the images you added to the List component.
+You've added images throughout the workshop, and this image is like the images you added to the List component.
 Note the `src` attribute is data-bound to the `links.mission_patch` property of the `launch` variable.

 ```xml
 <Image [src]="launch.links.mission_patch"></Image>